Menu

 YOU ARE NOT ALONE – It really does take a community to raise our children.

-Associates at the Center community are here and waiting to lend a hand.
+Associates at the Center along with Jen Mendez and the PERMIE KIDs community are here and waiting to lend a hand.
 Here’s how:

 Rush to Reflection before Action.
 Access, read, and watch as community-oriented rites of passage materials to ignite your own internal dialogue and reflection.